 Options on each Ethereum Fund will be physically settled contracts with American-style exercise.
-17 Consistent with current Rule 19.6, which governs the opening of options series on a specific underlying security (including Fund Shares), the Exchange will open at least one expiration month for options on Ethereum Funds 18 at the commencement of trading on the Exchange and may also list series of options on any Ethereum Fund for trading on a weekly, 19 monthly, 20 or quarterly 21 basis.
+Consistent with current Rule 19.6, which governs the opening of options series on a specific underlying security (including Fund Shares), the Exchange will open at least one expiration month for options on Ethereum Funds 18 at the commencement of trading on the Exchange and may also list series of options on any Ethereum Fund for trading on a weekly, monthly, or quarterly basis.
 The Exchange may also list long-term equity option series ("LEAPS") that expire from 12 to 39 months from the time they are listed.
-22

-Pursuant to Rule 19.6, Interpretation and Policy .01, which governs strike prices of series of options on Fund Shares, the interval of strikes prices for series of options on Ethereum Funds will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.23 Additionally, the Exchange may list series of options pursuant to the \$1 Strike Price Interval Program,24 the \$0.50 Strike Program,25 the \$2.50 Strike Price Program,26 and the \$5 Strike Program.27 Pursuant to Rule 21.5, where the price of a series of an Ethereum Fund option is less than \$3.00, the minimum increment will be \$0.05, and where the price is \$3.00 or higher, the minimum increment will be \$0.10.28 Any and all new series of Ethereum Fund options that the Exchange lists will be consistent and comply with the expirations, strike prices, and minimum expiration month of such option contract, or if such Friday is a day on which the exchange on which such option is listed is not open for business, the preceding day on which such exchange is open for business.
+Pursuant to Rule 19.6, Interpretation and Policy .01, which governs strike prices of series of options on Fund Shares, the interval of strikes prices for series of options on Ethereum Funds will be \$1 or greater when the strike price is \$200 or less and \$5 or greater where the strike price is over \$200.
+Additionally, the Exchange may list

+See Rule 19.6(b).
+The monthly expirations are subject to certain listing criteria for underlying securities described within Rule 19.3.
+Monthly listings expire the third Friday of the month.
+The term "expiration date" (unless separately defined elsewhere in the OCC By-Laws), when used in respect of an option contract (subject to certain exceptions), means the third Friday of the expiration month of such option contract, or if such Friday is a day on which the exchange on which such option is listed is not open for business, the preceding day on which such exchange is open for business.
 See OCC By-Laws Article I, Section 1.
 Pursuant to Rule 19.6(c), additional series of options of the same class may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying stock moves more than five strike prices from the initial exercise price or prices.
 New series of options on an individual stock may be added until the beginning of the month in which the options contract will expire.
 Due to unusual market conditions, the Exchange, in its discretion, may add a new series of options on an individual stock until the close of trading on the business day prior to expiration.